 The company secretary is responsible for guiding the board in discharging its regulatory responsibilities.

 Directors have unlimited access to the advice and services of the company secretary who plays a pivotal role in MultiChoice’s corporate governance policies and processes.
 She ensures that, in accordance with the pertinent laws, the proceedings and affairs of the board, MultiChoice, and where appropriate, shareholders, are properly administered.
-In accordance with King IV, the performance and independence of the company secretary are annually evaluated.
+The company secretary monitors directors’ dealings in securities and ensures adherence to closed periods.
+She attends all board and committee meetings.
+In accordance with King IV, the performance and independence of the company secretary are evaluated annually.

 Please send all statutory related queries or declarations to the company secretary: